KojinKuro/RPS_RPG/README.md

 ## 🌱 Context

-This is the final project for my first term at Turing School.
-This was week 6 of a 24 week program.
-This project has taken around 30 hours to program in total.
+This is was my final project for my first term at Turing School.
+All code was created by myself.
+This took place during week 6 of a 24 week program.
+It took ~35 hours to complete this project from planning to the final commit as of 03/06/23.

+## 🏆 Wins and Challenges

+### Wins

+- Being able to add extra styling elements to the project.
+At the start of this project, I felt that CSS was one of my weaker points.
+Being able to style the whole project to feel more Final Fantasy themed was something I'm proud of!
+- Getting better at using webpack and setting it up.
+I want to continue practice using webpack in my future projects and continue improving using it.

+### Challenges

+- After completing the project one of the feedbacks given to me was to work on communicating.
+I over engineered parts of the program that didn't need to be as complicated and should have used Functional Programming over Object Oriented Programming.
+Had I spoken to my project manager more often, I would have been able to communicate what I was doing and understand what the project needed.

 ## 🚀 Future Roadmap